Bayesian Incentive-Compatible Bandit Exploration: Ex-post regret bounds with a detail-free algorithm

 We present a somewhat more flexible parametrization of the algorithm than in Theorem~\ref{thm:DF}, which allows for better additive constants.
 In particular, instead of one parameter $N$ we use several parameters, so that each parameter needs to be larger than a separate prior-dependent threshold in order to guarantee the BIC property.
 To obtain Theorem~\ref{thm:DF}, we simply make all these parameters equal to $N$, and let $N_\mP$ be the largest threshold.

 The rest of this section is organized as follows: we present the sampling stage in Section~\ref{sec:DF-sampling}, then the racing stage in Section~\ref{sec:DF-racing}, and wrap up the proof of the main theorem in Section~\ref{sec:DF-wrapup}.
-For better intuition, in Appendix~\ref{sec:DF-two-arms} we provide a standalone exposition for the (substantially simpler) special case of two arms.
+The special case of two arms is substantially simpler, we provide a standalone exposition in Appendix~\ref{sec:DF-two-arms}.